Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_013_scene_3_climactic_confrontation.md

 **Isabella**: "But at what cost?
 We can't sacrifice our values for short-term gains.
 We must advocate for those who have no voice.
 If we ignore the ethical implications now, we may create a future where technology serves only a select few."

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
 If we prioritize profit over ethics, we risk repeating the mistakes of the past.
-We must advocate for those who have no voice."
+We must advocate for those who have no voice.
+This isn't just about technology; it's about the people who will be affected by our decisions."

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
 If we ignore these issues now, we may face a backlash that could undermine our progress.
 We must advocate for those who have no voice, or we risk repeating the mistakes of the past."